|

 only in the intellectual matrix of Christianity that empirical and experimental

+science as we know it was established.
 At this point someone invariably says: What about the Greeks?
 The ancient

 Greeks had a highly developed mathematical knowledge but did not go far in